Brecqhou: Flag and stamps

 The former tenant, Leonard Joseph Matchan, had devised a personal flag (identical to the Sark flag, with the exception that the Matchan coat of arms was emblazoned on the bottom right).
 Although frequently considered the island flag, this was only a personal flag, and is no longer in use.

-The flag has since been adapted to equate with the current tenants, the Barclay Brothers.
-The current flag of Brecqhou remains in same format as the previous flag, but replacing the Matchan coat of arms with the twins' coats of arms in the bottom right.
+The flag has since been adapted to equate with the current tenant, Sir Frederick Barclay.
+The current flag of Brecqhou remains in the same format as the previous flag, but replaces the Matchan coat of arms with the twins' coats of arms in the bottom right.

-Leonard Joseph Matchan had issued stamps in 1969.
+Leonard Joseph Matchan issued postage stamps (labelled "Brechou") on 30 September 1969, but they were suppressed the following day by the Guernsey Post Office when they took over responsibility from Royal Mail for the issue of stamps.
 Matchan occupied Brecqhou until his death on 6 October 1987.
-The current tenants have issued postage stamps annually since 1999.
+The current tenants issued stamps annually between 1999 and 2013.

 Public visits

 In 2012, it was reported that the island is open to the public, by prior arrangement.